wakatime/vim-wakatime/README.md

   b) Then inside Vim, type `:BundleInstall`.

-3. You will see a prompt at the bottom asking for your [WakaTi.me](https://www.wakati.me/#apikey) api key.
+3. You will see a prompt at the bottom asking for your [api key](https://www.wakati.me/#apikey).
 Enter your api key, then press `enter`.

 4. Use Vim and your time will automatically be tracked for you.